ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 }
 ```

-to `/etc/docker/daemon.json` on the host, then restarting the docker service.
+to `/etc/docker/daemon.json` on the host, then restart the docker service.
 This is because ipv6 is used to resolve local bootstrap IPs, and it is not enabled on a docker container by default.

 ### Currently Supported Functionality